| | | | | |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-This post will show you how to knit a hat with straight needles for complete beginners, working flat, back and forth.
+This blog post will show you how to knit a hat with straight needles, knitting flat, back and forth.

 This is a great project for anyone who is learning how to knit.

-Scroll down for the free pattern or you can purchase your printer-friendly, ad-free PDF here.
+Scroll down to view the free pattern, or grab your printer-friendly, ad-free PDF with all seven sizes here.

 ribbed beanie